 - Use the in-built shopping features on social media.
 Pinterest and Instagram are ahead of the game on this one, especially for fashion and food brands.

 - Use social media ads to increase your reach and tap into audiences that aren’t already part of your community.

 Social media will get you sales if you do it the right way.
 The right way means a solid strategy backed by patient, deliberate action.
-Never let anyone convince you that a place with so many users who check-in at least 3 times a day isn’t a good place to find sales.
+Never let anyone convince you that a place with so many users who check in at least 3 times a day isn’t a good place to find sales.

 Lie 4: It doesn’t work for MY INDUSTRY

 This is only believable if “your industry” operates with no human interaction at all.
-And by that, I mean, even the machines or whatever tools you use are never seen or touched by human beings.
+And by that, I mean, that even the machines or whatever tools you use are never seen or touched by human beings.

-Social media does a good job of informing, educating or engaging people.
+Social media does a good job of informing, educating, or engaging people.
 You may think it doesn’t work for your industry because you have seen other players who don’t fully rely on it but it’s really a question of strategy.
 It will work for you if you make it work for you.
 A smart plan of action can go a long way in helping you achieve this.

 Lie 5: It’s the only marketing avenue you need.

 While you can accomplish any marketing and advertising goal through social media, there are other strong touchpoints that may determine the difference between growth and failure for your marketing.
 The choice of what additional tactics to use will largely depend on your type of business and how your target audience works but for most businesses, you will need to use social media with at least two other mediums.

 For example, a combination of social media, search engine marketing & email can go a long way in taking an eCommerce brand or a B2B brand from unknown to being loved.